msalmonse/csv2/examples/examples.md

 consists of two points where the curves cross.

 It is easy to add data points or scatter plots to the SVG,<br/>
-`csv2svg --showpoints=8 --scattered=16 trig.csv trig.json trig-points.svg` will add data points to the tan
+`csv2 svg --showpoints=8 --scattered=16 trig.csv trig.json trig-points.svg` will add data points to the tan
 curve and make sin² a scatter plot:

 ![trig function values](trig-points.svg)